 Calculating your Capital Gains Tax (CGT)

 If the profits you've made from the sale of shares go over your annual Capital Gains Tax (CGT) allowance, then expect a tax charge on the excess.
-The 2022-23 CGT allowance is £12,300.
+The £6,000.
 It is down to investors to inform HMRC of capital gains made through their self-assessment tax returns.
 If you are unsure which costs you can offset against the gains made, then seek professional tax advice.
-Some costs are not deductible, for example advisory fees.
+Some costs are not deductible, for example, advisory fees.
 You can work out any CGT liability on profits made from shares with up-to-date information here.

-However don’t forget your Individual Savings Account (ISA) allowance, where you have a maximum contribution threshold of £20,000 in the 2022-23 tax year and where you don’t have to pay CGT on profits made from rises in the price of shares held in an Investment ISA.
+However, don’t forget your individual savings account (ISA) allowance, where you have a maximum contribution threshold of 2023-24 tax year and where you don’t have to pay CGT on profits made from rises in the price of shares held in an investment ISA.

 Remember though that tax rules can and might change in the future and that the value of any favourable treatment to you will depend on your individual circumstances.

 There are three levels of service investors can choose from.

 You'll need approximately £100,000 to invest via a discretionary service.
 This route however offers you expert management with a broker deciding what to buy and sell and carrying out all transactions on your behalf.
 Depending on the firm and service, annual management fees work out at around 1-1.5% of your portfolio's value.